tehrlich/tehrlich.github.io/_posts/2022-05-01-leadership.markdown

 ### Atomic Habits
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/atomichabits.png" alt="Atomic Habits">{: .align-left}[Penguin Random House](https://www.amazon.com/Atomic-Habits-Proven-Build-Break/dp/0735211299) – **James Clear.**

-This is the latest book that positively impacted the way I teach student leadership (and focus on my own growth as a musician and teacher).
+This is the latest book I read that positively impacted the way I teach student leadership (and focus on my own growth as a musician and teacher).
 Clear introduces the steps of building good habits, discusses how systems can be more important than goals, and most importantly, breaks down how incremental change is the key to lasting success.